 Where a bursary has been awarded to contribute towards the cost of a 16+ Travel Card, the school will pay the contribution amount as soon as the bursary is awarded.

-The remainder of any bursary award will be retained by the school and used to pay for books, equipment, field trips etc on an as required basis.
+A further amount of 50% of the remaining bursary award will be paid directly to the student in October.
+The remainder will be retained by the school and used to pay for books, equipment, field trips etc on an as required basis.
 Students should visit the school Finance Office to state exactly what items they require and the Finance Office will advise how to go about this.

 All bursary payments will be directly linked to attendance, behaviour and performance.
 A bursary can be withdrawn at any time during the year if the student’s attendance, behaviour or performance is not at an acceptable level.